Prof. Gary Egan

 Fax: +61 3 9902 9817

 Gary Egan is the Foundation Director of the Monash Biomedical Imaging (MBI) research facilities and a Distinguished Professor in the Monash University Institute for Cognitive and Clinical Neurosciences.
-The MBI research infrastructure includes a 3 Tesla MR scanner and a simultaneous 3 Tesla MR-PET scanner for human research, and ultrahigh field 9.4 Tesla MRI and PET-CT scanners for preclinical research.
+The MBI research infrastructure includes a 3 Tesla MR scanner and a simultaneous MR-PET scanner for human research, and ultrahigh field 9.4 Tesla MRI and numerous other scanners for preclinical research.
 The MBI facilities are located adjacent to and connected with the Australian Synchrotron Imaging and Medical Beam Line, which together are the only integrated synchrotron imaging and multi-modality (MRI/PET/SPECT) biomedical imaging research facility worldwide.

 Prof Egan undertook his PhD in experimental particle physics and worked as a post-doctoral research fellow at the European Centre for Particle Physics (CERN) in Geneva, Switzerland.
 He was a Senior and Principal Research Fellow at the Howard Florey Institute, University of Melbourne and Associate Director and Professor in the Centre for Neuroscience, University of Melbourne from 2000 until 2010.

-He is lead investigator of the Victorian Biomedical Imaging Capability (Victorian Science Agenda grant, 2010-15) that funded the MRI, PET-CT and animal imaging facilities at Victorian research organisations, led by Monash University.
+He is also lead investigator of the Victorian Biomedical Imaging Capability (Victorian Science Agenda grant, 2010-15) that funded the MRI, PET-CT and animal imaging facilities at Victorian research organisations, led by Monash University.
 He is the Deputy Director of the Australian National Imaging Facility (National Collaborative Research Infrastructure Scheme, Education Investment Fund and Collaborative Research Infrastructure grants, 2007-16) and node director of the Monash University node of the National Imaging Facility.

 Prof Egan leads the development of advanced MRI methods to develop MR biomarkers for use in future clinical drug trials in neurodegenerative diseases.
 His research focuses on the development of neuroimaging biomarkers to enable identification of progressive neurodegeneration and neural dysfunction in the clinical neurosciences.
 His research team has also developed novel MRI techniques to quantify axonal and myelin pathology in patients with Multiple Sclerosis (MS) and animal models of MS.